huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ## Lab1 - Setting up Ansible (Cloud Version)

+## THINK OF A HEADING

+In this lab

+-

 ## Disclaimer

 VIM is the text editor used in the following lab